 - Watch for bagworms feeding on many garden plants, but especially juniper and arborvitae.
 Hand pick or spray with BTK.

 - Begin monitoring your lilacs, flowering crabapples, ninebark and currant bushes for signs of powdery mildew.
 If it has been a problem in past protective treatments should be applied every 2 weeks.
-Homemade sprays containing baking soda are usually effective at preventing it from worsening.
-I use Cornell University Recipe.
+Homemade sprays containing baking soda (sodium bicarbonate) or potassium bicarbonate are usually effective at preventing it from worsening.

 - Continue monitoring for crown galls on euonymus, lilac, willow, honeysuckle, weeping fig, poplar, apple, cherry, plum, apricot, chrysanthemums, asters, daisies, grape vines and brambles like raspberries.

 - Continue monitoring for fungal galls on forsythia, viburnum, highbush blueberry, American elm, hickory, maple, oak, and privet.

 - Continue watching for tip die back on junipers and continue protective fungicide treatments for Phomopsis blight, where warranted.

 - June is an excellent month to prune evergreens.
 Choose a nice dry day to prune and never prune wet foliage.